brian-st-amand/re2peg/README.md

 All major languages have their own PEG implementations.
 The grammar will be identical to the one seen here, but sometimes the delimiters for characters/strings will vary.

 https://re2peg.vercel.app/

+#TODO
+* Add more tests
+* Improve error handling UX
+* This uses the ECMAScript Regex engine, I would also like to support PCRE
+* Add interactive PEG editing features to demonstrate how to add rules/complexity to your PEG